 As a tech company, Dressipi uses a number of technologies to make garment labelling effective.
 Unfortunately, Computer Vision models or Convolutional Neural Networks are still not good enough to provide 99% accurate results.
 Hence, we constantly work on improving those models.

 Another thing a machine needs to know is which garment categories can be combined together and for which occasion.
 The occasion is important because rules will be different for different occasions.
 A tennis dress shouldn’t be styled with heels while for an evening dress that’s not the case.
 To achieve this, we create a set of templates that reflects those relationships and can be customised per retailer.

 However, templates don’t handle combinations of different garment attributes and how they can be styled together.
 For that purpose, we introduced a set of outfit rules where combinations of attributes that cannot go together are listed - e.g. animal print dress shouldn’t be styled with an animal print jacket.
 Rules are written by senior stylists and can be easily and quickly updated as new trends may “break” rules already set.
 For example, a pink-and-red color-blocking trend showed up a few years ago and we promptly incorporated it within our rules.

 Once garments are labelled and a set of templates is created, outfits can be created.
 Our approach is to use a “brute-force” algorithm but in a smart and sustainable way.
 In technology, brute-force and performance don’t go well together so we found a way how to overcome this challenge.

 Before actually generating all possible garment combinations, we create a partial resolution of the garment’s attributes in a template set following the outfit rules.
 Attributes that violate the rules are eliminated which allows large numbers of combinations of garments to be excluded without ever considering them.

-If you’d like to learn how to get started on delivering personalised outfits at scale to your customers, please get in touch.
+If you’d like to learn how to get started on delivering personalized outfits at scale to your customers, please get in touch.